Balthus

-Balthasar Klossowski de Rola (February 29, 1908 – February 18, 2001), known as Balthus, was a Polish-French modern artist.
-He is known for his erotically charged images of young girls, but also for the refined, dreamlike quality of his imagery.
+Balthasar Klossowski (/fr/; February 29, 1908 – February 18, 2001), also known as Balthus (/fr/), was a Polish-French modern artist.
+He is known for his erotically charged images of young girls, and the dreamlike quality of his imagery.

-Throughout his career, Balthus rejected the usual conventions of the art world.
-He insisted that his paintings should be seen and not read about, and he resisted attempts to build a biographical profile.
-Nevertheless, towards the end of his life he took part in a series of dialogues with the neurobiologist Semir Zeki, conducted at his chalet at Rossinière, Switzerland and at the Palazzo Farnese (French Embassy) in Rome.
-They were published in 1995 under the title La Quête de l'essentiel, and in them he gives some of his views on art, painting and some other painters.
+Balthus rejected the usual conventions of the art world.
+Insisting that his paintings must be seen rather than read, he resisted attempts to build a biographical profile.
+Late in life, he was interviewed by neurobiologist Semir Zeki, in Rossinière, Switzerland, and at the Palazzo Farnese in Rome.
+The interviews were published in 1995 under the title La Quête de l'essentiel.
+In these conversations, he discussed some of his views on art, painting, and his contemporaries.